 My passion for health journalism developed when I landed my first editorial staff position, which was at Hearst’s Healthy Living magazine.
-After spending my days researching the latest advances in health, interviewing experts, and helping to educate and engage readers, I was hooked.
+After spending my days researching the latest advances in medicine, interviewing experts, and helping to educate and engage readers, I was hooked.

 I went on to become the associate health and nutrition editor at Family Circle magazine, graduated from Columbia University Graduate School of Journalism with an M.S. in science journalism, and then was the health editor at Parents magazine, where I covered kids’ and women’s health, pregnancy, and parenting.
 I was eventually lured to help launch OK! magazine’s US edition, where I created and wrote a weekly health column that covered everything from Jessica Simpson’s workout and diet to Olivia Newton John’s battle with breast cancer.
 Each week I also wrote the “Ask Rachel” Health Q+A, which enabled me to connect directly with readers to help them lead healthier and happier lives.